 Campus Security at Eastern Gateway Community College maintains a close working relationship with the Steubenville Police Department and the Youngstown Police Department.
 There is no written memorandum of understanding between campus security and the Steubenville or Youngstown Police Departments.
 The jurisdiction of campus security is limited to the College's owned property.
 However, the College falls under the jurisdiction of the Steubenville Police Department and the Youngstown Police Departments.
 When situations warrant the response of Steubenville or Youngstown Police, the respective Police Departments are contacted and respond to various needs.
-Steubenville Police Department randomly patrols the campus from time to time.
-The Youngstown Police Department also randomly patrols campus and the parking garage from time to time.
+Steubenville Police Department also randomly patrols the campus from time to time.